sheikhkayenat/alphafoldonhpc/README.md

 ## SLURM Script

 The following SLURM script is configured to run AlphaFold on the Ibex cluster.
 This script has been tested and verified to produce the correct output.

 ### Script: `run_alphafold.sh`
-### EXECUTED SUCCESSFULLY
+### EXECUTED SUCCESSFUL